Churchlands

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 22 active transport stops in Churchlands, served by a mix of bus routes.
-These stops are covered by 10 individual routes, offering 1,345 weekly passenger trips collectively.
+Public transport analysis shows 22 active transport stops operating within Churchlands.
+These stops serve a mix of bus routes, totalling 10 individual routes.
+Collectively, they provide 1,345 weekly passenger trips.
 Transport accessibility is rated excellent, with residents typically located 145 meters from the nearest stop.
+As a primarily residential area, most commutes are outward-bound.
+The dominant mode of transport is car at 80%, followed by bus at 10% and train at 6%.

 Frequently Asked Questions - Transport